MichaelOreillyMor/BaseProject/README.md

 ![Game flow](/readmeImgs/GameFlow.png)

-## 2. 2  Game Dependencies and relations
+## 2. 2  Core loop classes relations

 An easy way of having parameters that are easy to tweak is using ScriptableObjects and serialize classes inside them.
 Therefore the fisrt decision is to create a MapLevelData